hesammzn/mesothelioma-signature-analysis/SBS/MutationalPatterns/README.md

 ---

 ### `RUN.R`
-Includes the R script for running MutationalPattenrs (version 3.16.0) and plotting the results.
+Includes the R script for running MutationalPatterns (version 3.16.0) and plotting the results.
 Dependencies: GenomicRanges (version 1.24.0) and NMF (version 0.20.6).

 ---